Creating A Simple Macro In Excel (Step-By-Step)

 Macros are extremely useful for speeding up your work flow in Excel and increasing productivity.

-If you would like to continue your VBA journey and learn about how to create more complex macros, then please see our Microsoft Excel VBA course which will get you up to speed with VBA.
+If you would like to continue your VBA journey and learn about how to create more complex macros, then please see our Microsoft Excel VBA course!

 Special thank you to Taryn Nefdt for collaborating on this article!